The 8 principles of The Data Protection Act & GDPR

 Health data

-This is linked to an individual’s health condition and medical history, including health diagnosis information, disability data, medical insurance, fitness data, etc. See why data protection of sensitive health data is important in health and social care
+This is linked to an individual’s health condition and medical history, including health diagnosis information, disability data, medical insurance, fitness data, etc. See why data protection of sensitive health data is essential in health and social care.

 Genetic data